mysteriouscake/pythagora5/README.md

 # pythagora5
-solves you the Pythagorean theorem on the command line\n uses c++
+solves you the Pythagorean theorem on the command line

+uses c++
 # prerequisites
 g++ installed